Trump could be a no-show at virtual G-20 as coronavirus ravages the globe

 Talk of a stepped-up U.S. effort comes as the outlook for the global economy remains troubled.
 The IMF said last month that it expects global output to shrink by 4.4 percent this year and make only “a partial and uneven recovery next year.”

-In a matter of months, the pandemic has driven 150 million people into extreme poverty, reversing two decades of steady progress in alleviating the suffering of the world’s poorest people, according to the World Bank.
+In a matter of months, the pandemic could drive up to 150 million people into extreme poverty, reversing two decades of steady progress in alleviating the suffering of the world’s poorest people, according to the World Bank.

 While global coordination has lagged, individual countries this year have spent freely to compensate for the damage the pandemic has caused.
 The United States moved within weeks of the shutdown in March of nonessential businesses to approve approximately $3 trillion in aid for individuals and businesses.